Report and share your Phragmites sightings, and see where Phragmites has been detected in your area.

 EDDMapS is a database of invasive species occurrences as reported by organizations and citizen scientist.
 There are several sub-categories this platform, including EDDMapS Ontario.

 The GLRI Phragmites Decision Support Tool Mapper is intended to provide resource managers with information to strategically develop effective Phragmites control and invasion prevention programs in the Great Lakes coastal zone (10 km inland from the shoreline).
 Click here to launch.

 MISIN is a regional effort to develop and provide early detection and response resources for invasive species.

 This dynamic map displays data points for non-native and native Phragmites as well as sites which were managed in 2017 and 2018.
 Details and metadata are available via downloadable files.
 Click here to launch.

-- The Great Lakes Early Detection Network is an invasive species network working to rapidly respond to new invasive species sightings in the Great Lakes states.
-You can report sitings of invasive species and you can sign up to receive an alert when new sightings for species are entered.
+GLEDN is an invasive species network working to rapidly respond to new invasive species sightings in the Great Lakes states.
+You can report sightings of invasive species and sign up to receive alerts when new sightings for species are reported.

 An invasive species mapping program for both plants and animals co-led by Widllife Forever, the University of Georgia, and the US Fish and Wildlife Service.